sazonovanton/SirChatalot/README.md

 * OpenAI.ImageSize: Maximum size of images.
 If image is bigger than that it will be resized.
 Default: `512`
 * OpenAI.DeleteImageAfterAnswer: Whether to delete image after it was seen by model.
 Enable it to keep cost of API usage low.
 Default: `False`.
 * OpenAI.ImageDescriptionOnDelete: Whether to replace image with it description after it was deleted (see `OpenAI.DeleteImageAfterAnswer`).
 Default: `False`.
+* OpenAI.ImageGeneration: Whether to use image generation capabilities of GPT-4 models.
+Default: `False`.
+* OpenAI.ImageGenModel: The model to use for image generation.
+Default: `dall-e-3`.
+* OpenAI.ImageGenerationSize: The size of the image to generate.
+Default: `1024x1024`.
+* OpenAI.ImageGenerationStyle: The style of the image to generate.
+Default: `vivid`.
+* OpenAI.ImageGenerationPrice: The price of the model to use for image generation (per image, in USD).

+Files:
 * Files.Enabled: Whether to enable files support.
 Optional.
 Default: `True`.
 * Files.MaxFileSizeMB: The maximum file size in megabytes.
 Optional.
 Default: `20`.
 * Files.MaxSummaryTokens: The maximum number of tokens to use for generating summaries.
 Optional.
 Default: `OpenAI.MaxTokens`/2.
 * Files.MaxFileLength: The maximum number of tokens to use for generating summaries.
 Optional.
 Default: `10000`.
 * Files.DeleteAfterProcessing: Whether to delete files after processing.
 Optional.
 Deafult: `True`.

+YandexGPT:
 * YandexGPT.KeyID: The key ID for the Yandex Cloud.
 * YandexGPT.SecretKey: The secret key for the Yandex Cloud.
 * YandexGPT.CatalogID: The catalog ID for the Yandex Cloud.